CatalinCraciun2002/NNFS_Adaptation/README.md

 This project was inspired by the Neuronal Networks from Scratch in Python Book, written by
-Harrison Kinsley & Daniel Kukieła, which can be be found at the
+Harrison Kinsley & Daniel Kukieła, which can be found at the
 link: https://nnfs.io